nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Order C.H.I.P.
 Pros

-To make scaling up efficient offer C.H.I.P.
-Pro in small or large quantities from our [store](https://nextthing.co/pages/store).
+To make scaling up efficient we offer C.H.I.P.
+Pro in small or large quantities from our online [store](https://nextthing.co/pages/store).
 To start, we recommend ordering a handful to prototype with, then ramping up to larger quantities.

 ## Tech Documents

-We are open source so you will find design and technical documents on our Github account.
+NTC hardware and software is open source so you will find design and technical documents on our Github account.
 For the sake of convenience, all the technical documents that relate to designing a PCB from our Github are linked to below.

 * [C.H.I.P.
 Pro datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf)
-* C.H.I.P.
-Pro Manual
 * [Component datasheets](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/v1.0/Component%20Datasheets)
 * [Mechanical documents](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/Mechanical_Documents)
 * [C.H.I.P.
 Pro schematics](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/v1.0/CHIP_Pro_v1_0_Schematic.pdf)